-To create a new filter, first click the Filter recipients button and then start creating your filter.
+To create a new filter, first click the “Filter recipients” button and then you can start creating your filter.

-While creating filters, you can click the Verify rules button at any time to check how many recipients match the specified conditions.
+While creating filters, you can click the "Verify rules" button at any time to check how many recipients match the specified conditions.

 TIP no.1: Comparison of text fields applies to the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain – all comparison of text strings is ie. CASE INSENSITIVE.

-Example: A city equals to "prague" finds records with the value "prague" as well as with the values "prague", "prague" or "prague"A city equals "prague" finds records with the value "prague" and with the values "Prague", "PRAGUE" or "PrAgUe".
+Example: A city equals "prague" finds records with the value "prague" as well as with the values "Prague", "PRAGUE" or "PrAgUe".

-TIP no. 2: Comparing text fields ignores diacritics for the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain:
+TIP no. 2: Comparing text fields IGNORES diacritics for the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain:

-Example 1: A city equals to "Červené Pečky" finds not only records with a value of "Červené Pečky" but also "Cervené Pecky".
+Example 1: A city equals to "Červené Pečky" finds not only records with a value of "Červené Pečky" but also "Cervene Pecky".

 Example 2: A city equals to"Cervené Pecky" finds not only records with a value of "Cervené Pecky", but also "Červené Pečky".

-TIP no. 3: Comparing text fields by using operators exact match and not exact match doesn't ignore diacritics and at the same time is CASE SENSITIVE:
+TIP no. 3: Comparing text fields by using operators exact match and not exact match DOESN'T IGNORE diacritics and at the same time is CASE SENSITIVE:

-Example 1: A city that has an exact match with "Červené Pečky" finds ONLY records with a value of "Červené Pečky".
+Example 1: A city has an exact match with "Červené Pečky" finds ONLY records with a value of "Červené Pečky".

-Once you click Use Filter, you can specify what you want to do with the selected recipients in the third step of the recipient filter.
-You can either process all records selected by the filter, or you can select only specific emails.
+After completing the 4th step setup, you can save the created rules for possible use in other filters.
+After clicking on the "Use filter" button, the last window will appear in which you specify what you want to do with the selected recipients.
+You can process all records selected by the filter, or you can select only specific emails.

-Click the Apply Filter button to perform the desired action.
+Click the “Apply filter” button to perform the desired action.